Rogers Telecom: Current

-Legacy (2005-2010)
+Legacy (2005–2010)

 The landline service, which was available from mid-2005 to mid-2010, operated switches co-located in the Bell Canada network.
 As such, Rogers did not maintain the phone lines and was affected by the Bell Subco strike of 2005, which impaired its ability to provide timely service.
 The same also applied to the Telus strike in Alberta and British Columbia.
 During the time of the local strikes, Rogers Telecom was not able to provide exact installation dates in those two provinces.
 Due to legal obligations, however, Rogers's customers received higher-priority service during strikes than actual Bell Canada or Telus customers.

 Rogers wanted to discontinue its traditional voice services by the end of 2008.
 For this reason, Rogers's customers with this service were sent a notice in June 2008.
 They could either switch to Rogers's VoIP home phone or have their accounts automatically cancelled.
 However, Rogers did not take these steps until August 2010, when Rogers partnered with Primus Canada.
 The latter company now manages all traditional home-phone accounts formerly served by Rogers.

-Merger with Shaw Communications

-On March 15, 2021 Rogers Telecom's parent company Rogers Communications announced they would acquire Shaw Communications for $20 billion and would divest Shaw Communication's wireless assets.